KhalidAlnujaidi/Saudi-ChatGPT-Hackathon/README.md

 The intent of this project is to use a fixed set of a few in-house developed avatars.
 This is for the purpose of increasing the quality, cost cuts, and comptational efficiency.

+Estimated time to complete is by end of summer with the right team and resources.